 The Network is also looking at developing a potential study on breeding goals and how they differ globally, and developing a better biological understanding of heritability.
 It is also interested in the role of genetics in adapting to climate change, including identifying knowledge gaps for further research.

-The most recent Network meeting was held February 2018 in the margins of the World Congress on Genetics Applied to Livestock Production in Auckland, New Zealand.
+In 2018, the Network held a meeting in the margins of the World Congress on Genetics Applied to Livestock Production in Auckland, New Zealand.